 The foundation of Nymbl Science is years of clinical research into the science of balance by Dr JP Farcy.
-He determined that balance can be improved through physical exercises (such as one legged stands) as well as cognitive exercises (such as solving math problems or learning new language).
+He determined that balance can be improved through isometric exercises (such as one legged stands) as well as cognitive exercises (such as solving math problems or learning new language).
 But when you combine the two simultaneously, called “dual tasking”, you get an accelerated effect.

 You can see examples of this in daily life.
 Often, if a senior is walking and you ask them a question, they will stop.
 The brain has trouble walking and problem solving at the same time, because many of the balance and stride neurons have gotten “lazy”.
-After a few weeks of balance training, there is often see a significant improvement.
+After a few weeks of balance training, there is often a significant improvement.

 We’ve put together additional answers to questions about balance on our Balance FAQ page.